Special Educational Needs

 Education Health Care Plan – Statutory assessment is carried out at the request of the school or family and a framework outlining a pupil’s needs and school’s responsibility to meet these is set and put in place.
 This is reviewed annually.

-Please follow the link below to our SEN Information Report & Policy for further information.
+Please follow the link below to our SEND Information Report & Policy for further information.

 We follow the National Special Educational Needs Code of Practice and access support through the Local Education Authority for Additional Needs, when appropriate.
 Local authorities are required to involve children, young people and parents in reviewing and developing provision for those with special educational needs and to publish a ‘local offer’ of support.
 More information can be found at the website below.